Yash621/ms-excel/README.md

 - Cell coloring and Text Aligning
 - Cut, Copy, Pasting of data in different cells and sheets
 - Expression Calcuation through Excel formulas
+- Multiple Cell Formatting at the same time

 ## :eyes: [Preview]